Totto16/msys2-install-packages-pinned/README.md

 You can install a few packages in the same pacman call, by sepewrating them by space, so that e.g. `gcc-libs` and `gcc` are installed in the same go.
 Otherwise, you can seperate them with `\n` to install each one individually.

+The PackageResolveSettings are settings, that apply to a package, these are by default: add prefix and the package is not a virtual package.
+You can chnage it by adding one or more of the modifierer chars to the package name after the '=', see syntax for details.